Talking About Sexual Consent

 If things between you and your partner really are that bad, therapy gives you the opportunity to address what’s happening and to try to get back to a nourishing and supportive place.
 You may be surprised and learn that it’s entirely possible to reestablish the connection that you once had.

 I’m afraid of the things that I may say to or hear from my partner in therapy.

 Talking honestly about feelings can be hard work and make you feel very vulnerable.
 And, it’s common to experience fear about talking openly with your partner – especially if you’ve both been walking on eggshells for a long time.
 But, the only way to move toward bettering your relationship and becoming closer is to share your feelings.
 Sharing honestly, while scary, actually creates intimacy.
 Your BPS couples therapist is highly trained and has the experience to coach you through the sharing of difficult emotions.
 With help, it’s entirely possible for you and your partner to share and communicate in ways that don’t feel scary.
 Rather, your relationship can feel comfortable and supportive.
 It is possible to regain that feeling of closeness.

-You can also check out our free, online therapist directory, which will match you with a therapist who has expertise working with couples’ intimacy issues.
+Check out our free, online therapist directory, which will match you with a therapist who has expertise working with couples’ intimacy issues.

 BPS therapist Kat Austin, LPC